Chapter 1:

 Sunagoshi

-“Hello?” she asked.
+“Hello?” she asked, uncertain.

 Again, there was no response.

-“Hello?” she was pleading, now.
+“Hello?” the word stayed halfway buried in her throat; she was pleading, now.

 “The shrine?” she repeated.

 Where in the world had she landed, she wondered.
 Trying to get a clue, she looked at the young boy more closely.
 He seemed Japanese, with beautiful brown eyes that didn't blink.
-Under his mino, he was dressed in a plain kimono and his head was protected from the snow by a conical straw hat.
+Under his mino, he was dressed in a plain yukata, and his head was protected from the snow by a conical straw hat.
 Oddly, he wasn't wearing anything on his feet despite the harsh terrain.
 He didn't seem bothered by it, though.
 Inês wasn't sure where he'd come from or how long he'd been standing there: around him, the ground was unmarked by footprints.

-“Maybe I hit my head and I'm just seeing things…” Inês started hesitantly.
+“Maybe I hit my head and I'm just seeing things,” Inês started hesitantly.
 “But, where are we?”

 The boy looked up at her from under his kasa, bearing a bright grin.